jashubbard/itrackR/README.md

 ##itrackR

 itrackR is an R package for high-level analyses of eyetracking data.
-For now it is only compatible with EDF files from SR-Research Eyelink eyetrackers. **This is currently a work-in-progress.** Functions are missing documentation, but you can see an example of a full analysis with `vignettes('itrackR')`.
+For now it is only compatible with EDF files from SR-Research Eyelink eyetrackers. **This is currently a work-in-progress.** Functions are missing documentation, but you can see an example of a full analysis with `vignette('itrackR')`.
 Below is a snippet of that document.
 You will first need to install SR Research's API, found here: (https://www.sr-support.com/forumdisplay.php?17-EyeLink-Display-Software) and the [edfR](http://github.com/jashubbard/edfR) package in order to import the edf files.
 These aren't on CRAN yet, so everything should be installed via [devtools](https://cran.r-project.org/web/packages/devtools/index.html):

 ```r
 install.packages('devtools')